chanzuckerberg/single-cell/rfcs/0002-upload-from-dropbox/text.md

 [checksumming_io](https://github.com/HumanCellAtlas/checksumming_io) can be used.
 If the final hash does not match, then the download process will be retried.

-While downloading the file, the container will periodically check if the job has been canceled using the upload table.
-If the upload status is _Cancel Pending_, the upload container will stop the stream, delete any data that has been downloaded, and set the status of the upload to cancelled.
+Roughly every 10 seconds, the container will check the DP database to see if the `upload_status` been changed to "Cancel Pending".
+If so, the upload container will stop the downloading, delete any data that has been downloaded, and set the status of the upload to cancelled.

-Periodically, the progress of the download will be calculated and updated in the upload table.
+At the same time, the container will check how many bytes have been written so far and update the `upload_progress` field.

 #### 7. Validation and Conversion